Introduction

 Treatment Options for Junctional Rhythm: Approaches and Considerations

 Managing underlying conditions is essential for effective treatment.
-Addressing contributing factors such as electrolyte imbalances or ischemia is crucial.
+Addressing contributing factors such as electrolyte imbalances is crucial.
 For example, intravenous phenytoin may be employed in resistant cases of symptomatic digitalis toxicity that result in abnormal heart rhythms.

 Prognosis of Junctional Rhythm: Understanding Patient Outcomes